The Emacs library xdt99-mode provides three major modes for editing assembly,

 ) auto-mode-alist))

-Alternatively you can use M-x asm99-mode
+Alternatively you can use M-x asm99-mode, M-x gpl99-mode, and

-to activate or deactivate each mode for the active buffer.
+M-x basic99-mode to activate or deactivate each mode for the active buffer.

-with smart tabs, but it may not
+It is recommended to use electric-indent-mode with smart tabs, but it may not

 be enabled by default.
-To use electric-indent-mode
+To use electric-indent-mode, add

 (electric-indent-mode 1)